versionHQ/multi-agent-system/README.md

 An open-source, multi-agent RAG system that designs, generates, and autopilots messaging workflow.

-The workflow is at individual level, and we will deploy it on third-party service destinations using composio.

 RAG agents are model agnostic.

+The workflow is created at individual level, and we will deploy it on third-party service destinations.

 - [Playground (beta)](https://versi0n.io/)
 - [Landing page](https://home.versi0n.io)